Akadama

 How to Use:

-• Mix Akadama with pumice, perlite, sand, or lava rock for a well-draining cactus/succulent soil mix.
+• Mix Akadama with pumice, perlite, sand, or lava rock to create a well-draining cactus or succulent soil mix.

 • Recommended mix: 30-50% Akadama + 30% pumice + 20% lava rock/perlite.